MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/getting-started-android/index.md

 ---
 title: "Getting Started with Android | Microsoft Docs"
-description: Learn how to create an Android app with a Bing Maps Native Control step-by-step. ms.author: "pablocan"
+description: Learn how to create an Android app with a Bing Maps Native Control. ms.author: "pablocan"
 ---